 What’s still in print from those old albums?

 Not much.
 But they have a couple of Best of albums, I think there’s two or three.

 But the trouble with Best of albums is this that they never are: they’re more like A Representative Selection of.

 Yeah, they do that.
 I had a lot do with publishing: they’ll put on a few ‘best of” tracks, then fill it out with things one of their friends has published.

-So they all get a taste, they just as much money from that as (?)
+So they all get a taste, they get as much money from that as from Tom Dooley.

 I’m in the process right now of working with Capitol again, in their Special Markets.
 There are about twenty albums that aren’t in release any more; and out of those twenty, we’re taking about putting out a real Best of, with my help—what I thought was the best, what got the most audience reaction: out of twenty times twelve songs, I’m sure I could pick twelve that were more representative than just Tom Dooley, M.T.A., Zombie Jamboree or whatever.

 And so they’re very interested in filling in that project, or even re-releasing several of the albums that have been out-of-print.

 But they want to do a CD right away: I think they’re going to do a CD of one of the Best ofs that they have now.

 How was Capitol’s marketing in the rest of the World?
 You were never as big in England as you were in the States; was that their fault?